 - Exceptional leadership skills, including 10 to 15 years of leadership experience in organizational development, change management, human resources, or other related field

-- A passionate advocate with a growth mindset who never stops learning, creates conditions for success for our team, and prioritizes growing talent
+- A passionate DEI advocate with a growth mindset who never stops learning, creates conditions for success for the Institute, and prioritizes growing talent

 - Culturally and globally respectful and self-aware